Cousin/TechnoCrown/README.md

 A very simple HTML/Javascript page that downloads your Minecraft skin via your username and then applies the famous Technoblade crown to it.

-I have no clue what I am doing, so pull requests are highly appreciated
+I have no clue what I am doing when it comes to frontend development, so pull requests are highly appreciated

 Some desirable features:
 - 3D render of skin